mayanktak15/diseasemanage/README.md

 - Import errors for ML libs: they are optional unless you run the ML chatbots; install via `requirements.txt`.
 - Port already in use: stop the conflicting service or change `app.run(..., port=5000)`.
 - Ollama model not found: ensure Ollama is running and the `docify` model is available for the Llama-based chatbot.
+- Chatbot service ports: the optional microservices listen on their own ports (T5 ~5001, LoRA T5 ~5002, Ollama ~5003).
+The main app `app.py` uses an internal fallback unless you run and proxy to them.
+ - Old helper test files (`test_chatbot.py`, `test_fixes.py`, `test_import.py`) are deprecated and kept as stubs.
+Use `testsprite.py`.

+## Development tips

+- The app writes user messages to `query_dataset.csv` for later analysis.
+You can disable that in `app.py` if needed.
+- The SQLite database and other runtime files are kept out of the source tree in the `instance/` folder for safety.
+In Docker, this is `/app/instance`.
+- For advanced chatbot features, see `chatbot.py`, `chatbot2.py`, and `chatbot3usingllama2formollama.py`.
+They’ve been cleaned up to avoid hardcoded paths and duplicated initializations.

 ## License